wurmlab/genomicscourse/current-year/practicals/reference_genome/pt-3-prediction.md

   * deactivate RepeatRunner by changing `repeat_protein` line to `repeat_protein=` (i.e., nothing after `=`)
-  * Augustus_species:`honeybee1` (remember to add 1 at the end; this provides hints to Augustus about the gene structure based on what we know from honeybee).
+  * Augustus_species:`honeybee1` (remember to add 1 at the end; this provides hints to Augustus about the gene structure based on what we know about gene composition from the honeybee.

 We deactivated RepeatMakser and RepeatRunner due to computational limitations as well as the lack of a suitable library of repetitive elements for this